timescale/docs/api/_hyperfunctions/statistical-aggregates/stats_agg/slope.md

       description: >-
         The statistical aggregate produced by a `stats_agg` call
   returns:
-    - column: corr
+    - column: slope
       type: DOUBLE PRECISION
       description: >-
-        The correlation coefficient of the least-squares fit line
+        The slope of the least-squares fit line
 examples:
   - description: >-
-      Calculate the correlation coefficient of independent variable `y` and dependent variable `x` for each 15-minute time bucket.
+      Calculate the slope from independent variable `y` and dependent variable `x` for each 15-minute time bucket.
     command:
       language: sql
       code: |-
         SELECT
             id,
             time_bucket('15 min'::interval, ts) AS bucket,
-          corr(stats_agg(y, x)) AS summary
+            slope(stats_agg(y, x)) AS summary
         FROM foo
         GROUP BY id, time_bucket('15 min'::interval, ts)
+---